3ONEAONE/3ONEAONE/README.md

-input()
-print("- 👋 Hi, I’m @3ONEAONE")
+- 👋 Hi, I’m @3ONEAONE

-input()
-print("- 👀 I’m interested in learning more
+ 👀 I’m interested in learning more
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on a thing
 - 📫 How to reach me scream into the woods
 - 😄 Pronouns: Sure do
-- ⚡ Fun fact: Corporations are literally killing for profit.")
+- ⚡ Fun fact: Corporations are literally killing for profit.

 <!---
 3ONEAONE/3ONEAONE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.